-Mechanical high-lift systems, comprising trailing-edge flaps and possibly leading-edge slats, are used by most aircraft during the take-off and landing phases of flight.
-Flaps provide additional lift at low speed beyond that provided by the clean wing configuration of the aircraft, and slats enable higher incidence angles to be attained before significant upper surface flow separation takes place.
-The high-lift system can have a significant impact on the overall aerodynamic characteristics of the aircraft, with small improvements in the high-lift efficiency of the wing leading to significant gains in payload, field length and climb-out performance^{1,2}.
-For combat aircraft, Figure 1, there is an additional requirement that the wing must be able to generate high lift at transonic flow conditions, in order to enhance manoeuvring performance, without incurring an excessive drag penalty or promoting the onset of shockinduced flow separation or buffet.
-The use of supercritical aerofoil sections on the clean wing planform can help in this regard by allowing rearward movement of upper-surface shock waves without an increase in shock-wave strength.
-Flight tests of an F-4E Phantom II aircraft equipped with leading-edge slats3 have demonstrated significantly-improved climb and turn manoeuvrability, even without complete optimisation of the slat configuration.
-Whitford4 provides an example of such an improvement with the aircraft in a steady-state turn at a flight Mach number of 0.6 and an altitude of 10,000 ft.
-The aircraft can execute a 180° turn in 14.2 seconds at a load factor of 4.5g when equipped with slats, compared with 19.0 seconds at a load factor of 3.5g without slats.
+Mechanical high-lift systems, consisting of trailing-edge flaps and possibly leading-edge slats, are used by most aircraft during the take-off and landing phases of flight.
+Flaps provide an additional lifting capability at low speed beyond that of a wing's cruise configuration, and slats enable higher incidence angles to be achieved before significant flow separation takes place.
+The aerodynamic performance of the high-lift system has a significant impact on the overall performance of the aircraft, with small improvements in the high-lift efficiency of the wing leading to significant gains in payload, field length and climb-out performance^{1,2}.
+The wing of a combat aircraft must be able to generate additional high-lift at transonic flow conditions, in order to enhance manoeuvring performance, without incurring an excessive drag penalty or promoting the onset of shock-induced flow separation which leads to buffet.
+The use of supercritical aerofoil sections on the basic wing planform can help with this by allowing rearward movement of upper-surface shock waves without the increase in shock-wave strength associated with oldertechnology aerofoil sections.
+Flight tests of the F-4 Phantom II equipped with leading-edge slats3 have demonstrated significantly-improved climb and turn manoeuvrability, even without complete optimisation of the slat configuration.
 However, the aerodynamic benefits of high-lift systems need to be balanced against the weight penalty and additional system complexity.
+Nield4 considers the high-lift design process for low-speed applications, highlighting the importance of modern Computational Fluid Dynamics (CFD) methods which are able to provide predictions of aerodynamic performance at flight Reynolds numbers.
+The quantitative accuracy of these CFD methods is very dependent upon the validity of the engineering turbulence models used to approximate the physics in the governing flow equations.

 The additional lift generated by deployment of a high-lift system is achieved by the increased effective camber and chord-wise extent of the multi-element wing planform.
 Such a wing is generally able to operate at higher incidence angles since the upper surface pressure rise to the trailing edge is split over a number of wing elements.
-The multi-element nature of the geometry leads to the presence of more complex flow phenomena such as turbulent wake/boundary layer mixing and closed re-circulation bubbles in flap and slat cove regions, Figure 2.
+The multi-element nature of the geometry leads to the presence of more complex flow phenomena such as turbulent wake/boundary layer mixing and closed re-circulation bubbles in flap and slat cove regions.
 Also, the wakes of upstream geometry elements develop in the stream-wise adverse pressure gradients of the downstream geometry elements which can result in off-the-surface flow-reversal in the wake.
 Finally, at transonic manoeuvring conditions there are likely to be shock waves present on the main wing element and possibly also on the flaps and/or slats.
 The viscous flow development through the gap regions between the main wing and the flap and slat elements means that optimisation of the high-lift geometry, in terms of gaps, overlaps and angles, is significantly Reynolds number dependent.
 Thus, the results of optimisation studies using wind tunnel testing of sub-scale models at lower Reynolds numbers can be difficult to extrapolate to flight conditions.
-It is in this area, particularly, that Computational Fluid Dynamics (CFD) methods can give some insight and so complement wind tunnel test programmes.
+It is in this area, particularly, that CFD methods can give some insight and so complement wind tunnel test programmes.